Add N To (X) are a trio of British musicians

 (Barry Smith, Ann Shenton and Steve Clayton)

-who mainly play analog
+who mainly played analog electronic

 keyboards, augmented by the occasional vocoder or drum machine.